croxton/Stash/README.md

 Stash variables that you create are available to templates embedded below the level at which you are using the tag, or later in the parse order of the current template.

-Stash is inspired by John D Wells' article on [template partials](http://johndwells.com/blog/homegrown-plugin-to-create-template-partials-for-expressionengine), and Rob Sanchez's [Dynamo](https://github.com/rsanchez/dynamo) plugin.
+Stash is inspired by John D Wells' article on [template partials](http://johndwells.com/blog/homegrown-plugin-to-create-template-partials-for-expressionengine), and Rob Sanchez's [Dynamo](https://github.com/rsanchez/dynamo) module.

 ## Installation

 1. Copy the stash folder to ./system/expressionengine/third_party/
-2. In the CP, navigate to Add-ons > Modules and click the 'Install' link for the Stuff module
+2. In the CP, navigate to Add-ons > Modules and click the 'Install' link for the Stash module

 ## {exp:stash:set} tag pair